openid/fapi/Financial_API_Grant_Management.md

 Authorization: Bearer 2YotnFZFEjr1zCsicMWpAA
 ```

-The authorization server will respond with a JSON-formated response as shown in the folling example:
+The authorization server will respond with a JSON-formatted response as shown in the following example:

 ```http
 HTTP/1.1 200 OK